Pathology Medical Student Fellowship - Curriculum

 3. One block of transfusion medicine.

-The remaining six blocks can consist of additional anatomic or clinical pathology services such as: Cytopathology, Dermatopathology, Hematopathology, Clinical Chemistry, Medical Microbiology, and others.
+The remaining seven blocks can consist of additional anatomic or clinical pathology services such as: Cytopathology, Dermatopathology, Hematopathology, Clinical Chemistry, Medical Microbiology, and others.
 While engaged in these rotations Student Fellows will learn about the specialized ancillary testing techniques used in diagnosis, including flow cytometry, immunohistochemical staining, and FISH.

 Student Fellows can devote some of their time to basic research under the supervision of a faculty member.